intelsdi-x/swan/README.md

 make
 ```

-Then, you need to install the Galileo dependencies.
-Go to the [Galileo](lib/galileo) directory for instructions.
+Then, you need to install the Swan dependencies.
+Go to the [library](lib/) directory for instructions.

-After installing Galileo depencies, you can run the memcached sensitivity profile experiment by:
+After installing Swan depencies, you can run the memcached sensitivity profile experiment by:
 ```
 cd experiments/memcached_profile/
 # You need to run as root to setup cgroups hierachies.